Freediver descending into deep blue Malaysian waters

 Built on global safety principles.

-Founded in 2021 to promote water confidence, resilience and drowning prevention awareness through education and ocean experience.
+Founded in 2021 to promote water confidence, resilience and drowning prevention awareness through education and deep water experience.

 Inspired by global drowning prevention efforts.
 Aligned with international water safety awareness initiatives.
 Guided by globally recognised safety and education principles.